rokib97/learn-shell-terminal/README.md

-Here's the updated version of your README without the "Future Chapters" section:

----

 # Learn Shell and Terminal

 This repository contains notes, exercises, and resources for learning Shell and Terminal commands.
 It is designed to help you master the command-line interface (CLI) for various tasks, from basic file navigation to advanced shell scripting.